politburo/politburo/README.md

-Politburo - The Babushka controlling DevOps orchestrator
+Politburo - The Babushka wielding DevOps orchestrator
 ========================================================

+Politburo is a tool to orchestrate launching entire environments described in a simple DSL, using Babushka recipes.

 The prologue:
 -------------